 MDW Utility Privatization.

 We submitted a proposal on April 27 to assume ownership, operation and maintenance of the utility (gas, water, electric) distribution systems at various bases located in the Military District of Washington.
 We expect the Government to award the project in 4Q.
 Baltimore Gas & Electric has sued the U.S. Army in order to prevent the granting of this award to any entity that is not a “utility” in the State of Maryland.
-WE have intervened in this litigation.
+Virginia Electric Power Company has sued the Army to prevent the Army from awarding this contract because it claims that because the deal is “bundled” it is unable to compete in the procurement.
+We have intervened in both these cases.
+The hearing on the parties’ cross-motions for summary judgement in the BG&E case will be held on December 8, 2000.
 (Lawyer: A. Ralston; Client: J. Carr; Outside Counsel: John Klauberg of LeBoeuf, Lamb, Al Krachman of Bracewell & Patterson; Litigation Counsel: J. Shea of Venable Firm)

 Texas Regional Privatization.